cal-frye/Bless-Bot/README.md

 # Bless-Bot
-Light-hearted Discord bot for 'blessing' the chat and its users, while also sharing comically-edited religious gifs
+Light-hearted Discord bot for 'blessing' the chat and its users, while also sharing funny gifs